We are a small school with limited places. Please email if you would like to enquire about vacancies.

 What is the enrolment policy?

 We are a deliberately small school, with multi-age classes to create a sense of community - where students know each other and are known.
 Currently we are searching for a suitable site which will affect our maximum numbers.
-We anticipate starting with Year 7 in 2021 (mid-year from Term Three) and both Year 7 and Year 8 in 2022, with a maximum of 30 students, and growing to intake 30 students per year level in Years 7-12 (with a total enrolment of 180 students) when we move to our larger building.
+We plan on starting with Year 7 in 2021 (mid-year from Term Three) and both Year 7 and Year 8 in 2022, with a maximum of 30 students per year level, and growing to intake 30 students per year level in Years 7-12 (with a total enrolment of 180 students) when we move to our larger building.

 As a small school, if enrolments are beyond our capacity our priority is such:

 Siblings of current students